Bad taste in mouth after taking omeprazole

 3. Use mouthwash: Using a mouthwash that is alcohol-free and designed to combat bad breath can help freshen your breath and reduce the bad taste.

-See also Omeprazole and prozac drug interactions
+See also Omeprazole and warfarin

 4. Avoid foods that exacerbate the taste: Certain foods like garlic, onions, and spicy foods can make the bad taste worse.
 Try to avoid these foods if possible.